kswope/book-learnin/README.md

     console.log(new String("hello") === new String('hello')); //=>false

 >
-**Since these wrappers don't behave quite right**, they don't serve much of a purpose.
-The main justification for their existence is their utility methods.
+**Since these wrappers don't behave quite right, they don't serve much of a purpose.** The main justification for their existence is their utility methods.
 JavaScript makes these convenient to use with another implicit coercion: You can extract properties and call methods of a primitive value, and it acts as though you had wrapped the value with its corresponding object type.
 For